 Dr John Sharry is co-founder and CEO of the Parents Plus charity and co-developer of the seven Parents Plus and Working Things Out programmes.
-He has 25 years experience as a mental health professional and was formerly Principal Social Worker at the Mater CAMHS.
+He has 30 years experience as a mental health professional and was formerly Principal Social Worker at the Mater CAMHS.
 He is an adjunct professor at the school of psychology in University College Dublin and has written 14 books, 10 intervention programmes and over 70 research papers and chapter.
 He has a special interest in solution-focused and strengths-based practice and has written several books in this area.
 For more details see www.solutiontalk.ie.